json-api/json-api/_format/1.1/index.md

 as well as the `author` of each of those `comments`.

-> Note: A server may choose to expose a deeply nested relationship such as `comments.author` as a direct relationship with an alias such as `comment-authors`.
+> Note: A server may choose to expose a deeply nested relationship such as `comments.author` as a direct relationship with an alternative name such as `comment-authors`.
 This would allow a client to request `/articles/1?include=comment-authors` instead of `/articles/1?include=comments.author`.
-By abstracting the nested relationship with an alias, the server can still provide full linkage in compound documents without including potentially unwanted intermediate resources.
+By abstracting the nested relationship with an alternate name, the server can still provide full linkage in compound documents without including potentially unwanted intermediate resources.

 Multiple related resources can be requested in a comma-separated list: